-...al esfuerzo y al heroísmo de una revolución... ¡No los queremos! ¡No los necesitamos!
+...los que no se adapten... al esfuerzo y al heroísmo de una revolución... ¡No los queremos! ¡No los necesitamos!

 [Translation word-for-word:... the ones that won't adapt... to the effort and heroism of a revolution...
 We don't want them!
 We don't need them!]

 See more »

-Scarface is a fiction account of the activities of a small group of ruthless criminals.
-The characters do not represent the Cuban/ American Community and it would be erroneous and unfair to suggest that they do.
-The vast majority of Cuban/Americans have demonstrated a dedication, vitality, and enterprise that has enriched the American scene.
+SCARFACE is a fictional account of the activities of a small group of ruthless criminals.
+The characters do not represent the Cuban-American Community, and it would be erroneous and unfair to suggest that they do.
+The vast majority of Cuban-Americans have demonstrated a dedication, vitality, and enterprise that has enriched the American scene.
 See more »

 12 of 14 people found this review helpful.